rodluger/everest/docs/troubleshooting.rst

    This can happen if the transit isn't properly masked during the de-trending step, since PLD is trying as hard as it can to remove short-timescale features from the data.
 The way around this is to explicitly mask any known transits during de-trending.
-This can be done by calling :py:func:`everest.tools.Detrend` and specifying a mask:
+This can be done by calling :py:func:`everest.usertools.Detrend` and specifying a mask:

    .. code-block:: python